 What made this flow so streamlined was the fact that a developer and I worked in sync: he notified me when he was ready, I tested his branch, he fixed his issues, I retested the branch, and then we were done.
 Tested feature branches were merged into the develop branch.
 At the end of the sprint, a release branch was created on which we only needed to run our test automation set, do some regression testing and maybe fix some minor bugs.
 But that was it.

 As we as testers always say: start testing as early in the development process as possible.
 Start with reviewing documents and test code whenever it is available.
 Working in a Scrum team in that way will greatly enhance your velocity, which prevents critical bugs making it to production.
 In the end, leading to a happy customer.
+If you found this interesting, have a look at our post about Cucumber testing in cross-functional teams with Behaviour Driven Development (BDD).

 Working effectively within a scrum team also means being able to track progress while sharing issues and test results with ease.
 From a test engineer perspective, there is relatively little out there to assist in this area.
 Until now, that is!